West Stanley Pit disasters: 1909 disaster

+A poem titled "The Wail of Woe" is sold to raise money for families impacted from the West Stanley Colliery accident.

 The 1909 explosion occurred at 3:45 p.m. on 16 February.
 By 2 a.m. the next day, the downcast shaft was available for rescue parties to descend.
 They entered the Townely and Busty seams, and from thence went into the Tilley seam.
 In the latter they found and brought out 26 men.
 From the Townley seam four men were found, but one died from the effects of afterdamp after 30 hours.
 Eventually another 165 bodies were retrieved; two men were still unaccounted for when the search was called off.
 In 1933 later workings broke into the Busty seam and two skeletons were discovered, which were identified as the missing men.

 Background

 By 1909, a significant amount of electricity was being used underground.
 Two electrically driven coal cutting machines were used in the Townley seam and one each in the Tilley and Brockwell seams.
 The largest motors underground were the 100 hp pump in the Busty seam near to the Busty shaft, and the 100 hp haulage motor in the Townley seam.
 There were also two smaller 25 horsepower motors and three 5 horsepower motors elsewhere in the colliery.
 To power this, a 40 Hz 550 volt 150 amp, three-phase generator was installed on the surface, which delivered the power through insulated (though unarmoured) cables down the Busty shaft.

 As well as the motors, there were a few incandescent lamps around the shafts.
 All other illumination was from Marsaut and Donald type safety lamps.
 The lamps were lit and locked on the surface, and if extinguished had to be sent back to the surface for relighting.

 A coroner's inquest, with a jury, was held following the discovery in 1933 of the two skeletons.
 At the inquest, J. B. Atkinson, a retired mines inspector, attempted to present evidence that another type of lamp was in use: the Howart's Patent Deflector, which was larger than standard safety lamps.
 Atkinson argued that the larger volume of the lamp's flame chamber made it unsafe, because an explosion inside it would be large enough to pass through the enclosing gauze and ignite gases in the surrounding atmosphere.
 The coroner allowed Atkinson to read out his statement, but directed the jury to disregard it in determining the cause of death.

 Other preventive measures were watering, control of shot-firing, and inspections.
 Watering to keep coal dust damp was performed regularly; however, the inspector at the 1909 inquest cast doubt upon its effectiveness, having observed pools of water next to dry dust.
 Shot-firing to bring down stone and, in some seams, coal, appears to have been tightly controlled.
 Inspections were meant to be carried out every three months.
 The reports from January 1909 could not be produced, but those from September 1908 were produced and were all satisfactory.